WSU-SEAL/CR-classification-ESEM23/README.md

 Copyright Software Engineering Analytics Lab (SEAL), Wayne State University, 2023 </br>
 Authors: Asif Kamal Turzo <asifkamal@wayne.edu> and Amiangshu Bosu <abosu@wayne.edu> </br>

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.
+This program is a free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.